The Windsor Street Exchange Redevelopment Project

 How can I participate in the Windsor Street Exchange redevelopment project?

-Phase 1 of public engagement was conducted in spring 2021.
-You can watch the recorded virtual Open House and read the ‘What We Heard’ Report.
+• Phase 1 - Conducted in spring 2021.
 The feedback heard during this engagement was used to develop two design concepts.

-Phase 2 of public engagement was held in October and November 2021.
-The project team shared concept design options, and gathered feedback that will be used in making design decisions.
-You can watch a video sharing the project background and concept design options, watch a recording of the virtual open house, or read the ‘What We Heard’ Report.
+• Phase 2 - Conducted October and November 2021.
+The project team shared concept design options and gathered feedback that will be used in making design decisions.

 Project overview

 The Windsor Street Exchange redevelopment project involves the redesign of the intersection of Bedford Highway, Windsor Street and Lady Hammond Road.
-As one of five roadway access points to the Halifax Peninsula and the downtown core, approximately 48,000 vehicles per day travel through this area, and the Windsor Street Exchange is currently operating above its available capacity during peak travel periods.
+As one of five roadway access points to the Halifax Peninsula and the downtown core, approximately 48,000 vehicles per day travel through the Windsor Street intersection, with 92,000 to 110,000 vehicles per day through the project area.
+The Windsor Street Exchange is currently operating above its available capacity during peak travel periods.
 The goals of the project are to add active transportation connections and transit priority measures through the intersection, improve the movement of vehicles and goods through the area, and improve the safety for all road users.

 Background